Cray-HPE/docs-csm/operations/network/management_network/validate_shcd.md

 ### Check SHCD port usage

 Today CANU validates many things, but a future feature is full cable specification checking of nodes (e.g. which NCN ports go to which switches to properly form bonds).
-There are several CANU roadmap items, but today a manual review of the `SHCD Port Usage` connections list is vital.
-Specifically, check:
+A manual review of the `SHCD Port Usage` connections list is vital.
+Specifically, verify the following things:

 - Both Management NCNs (manager, worker, storage) and UAN NCNs (UAN, viz, and other Application Nodes) follow Plan of Record (PoR) cabling.
 See [Cable Management Network Servers](cable_management_network_servers.md).